The Impact of Renewable Energy Communities in the Italian Day-Ahead Electricity Market: A Scenario Analysis: Conclusions and Policy Implications

 Indeed, by extending the analysis to seasonal and intra-day variations, our results confirm that the magnitude of REC impacts varies substantially across months and hours.
 Under the BU scenario, April emerges as the most responsive period, as market volumes with RECs surpass volumes without RECs by up to 3\% during weekdays, while July exhibits a steadier impact close to 1\% during peak hours.
-Conversely, cold months display more muted effects, with January showing negative deviations in the policy scenario due to the dominance of self-consumption patterns.
-Main factors behind this trend are the lower solar irradiation and the greater heating needs supplied by electricity in colder months.
-Lastly, when increasing the self-consumption rates for all categories of prosumers (from 45\% to 55\%) in line with Italian policy targets for RECs (\textit{sc$\_$mix2.2027}), the results yield an overall average reduction of about -0.3\% on the equilibrium volumes of the Italian DA market, which is on 0.11\% greater than the average reduction of -0.19\% in the 45\% self-consumption scenario.
+Conversely, cold months display more muted effects.
+The main factors behind this trend are the lower solar irradiation and the greater heating needs supplied by electricity during cold months.
+Lastly, when increasing the self-consumption rates for all categories of prosumers (from 45\% to 55\%) in line with Italian policy targets for RECs (\textit{sc55.2027}), the results yield an overall average reduction of about -0.3\% on the equilibrium volumes of the Italian DA market, which is on 0.11\% greater than the average reduction of -0.19\% in the 45\% self-consumption scenario.
 This finding indicates that the increase in self-consumption rates for RECs deepens the reduction in equilibrium quantities.\\

-This latter observation suggests that by including BESS in energy communities, even greater diminishing of wholesale equilibrium quantities can be attained.
-The discharge of the community-owned BESS to cover the needs of REC members may entail the great systemic benefits during peak hours.
-An expensive and polluting thermal generation could be offset by a clean and social energy.
-Yet, as discussed by many authors \citep{soiniImpactProsumerBattery2020a, schickRoleImpactProsumers2022, chenRecoveringFixedCosts2023a}, a particular modality of a BESS system (e.g., a community-owned BESS or individual BESS for each prosumer within a REC, etc.) would eventually decide the scale of this beneficial systemic impact, although could even become adverse under certain circumstances \citep{sarfaraziAggregationHouseholdsCommunity2020}. \\